hoanirui/NekoAnki/README.md

 *********

 # Set-up Instructions
-You can directly click APKs in one of the apk folders to install both applications.
+Please use the two APKs provided to install both applications.
-Game_and_Learn contains a connected version of the game and learning software (named NekoAnki).
-Game_or_Learn is for people who want to play the game and learn Anki (named AnkiLearn) separately.

 *********

-# For the game especially
+# For the game
 After installing the APKs, please scroll down the Quick Setting menu twice and click the edit symbol for the settings.
 From there, scroll all the way down and you will find a cat labeled "????" at the bottom.
 Long press this tile and drag it up to the Quick Setting area.